 Safety and Security Requirements

-In 1999, California enacted the nation’s broadest legislation to increase oversight at gun shows.
-California’s statute specifies that gun show promoters must obtain a certificate of eligibility from the state Department of Justice following a background check.
+In 1999, California enacted the nation’s broadest legislation to increase safety and oversight at gun shows.
+California has subsequently strengthened this law, with new provisions adopted in 2022.23 California’s statute specifies that gun show promoters, producers, or organizers must obtain a certificate of eligibility from the state Department of Justice following a background check.
 Promoters are also required to: